x-team/handbook/technicalities.md

 ![](/assets/coreteam.jpg)

 You'll see us reference "the core team" here at X-Team several times throughout this guide.
 This is referring to the team that keeps X-Team running.
-That's us above hanging out in Thailand, envisioning the future of X-Team.
+That's some of us above, hanging out in Thailand, envisioning the future of X-Team.

 We named this team after open source projects, which also have core teams.
 Why?
 Because we see ourselves as a team of people dedicated to supporting X-Team developers, helping to set them up for success and to keep moving forward.